-&lt;sup>2 Harding Loevner LP has contractually agreed to waive a portion of its management fee and/or reimburse the Institutional Class of the Portfolio for its other operating expenses to the extent Total Annual Portfolio Operating Expenses (excluding dividend expenses, borrowing costs, interest expense relating to short sales, interest, taxes, brokerage commissions and extraordinary expenses), as a percentage of average daily net assets, exceed 1.05% through February 28, 2025.
-This fee waiver and expense reimbursement agreement may be terminated by the Board at any time and will automatically terminate upon the termination of the Investment Advisory Agreement.
+&lt;sup>3 Harding Loevner LP has contractually agreed to waive a portion of its management fee and/or reimburse the Portfolio's Institutional Class Z shares for its other operating expenses to the extent Total Annual Portfolio Operating Expenses (excluding taxes, interest, borrowing costs, overdraft charges, litigation and indemnification, extraordinary expenses, brokerage and other transaction expenses relating to the purchase or sale of portfolio investments and acquired fund fees and expenses), as a percentage of average daily net assets, exceed 0.75% through February 28, 2026.
+This fee waiver and expense reimbursement agreement may be terminated by the Board at any time and will automatically terminate upon the termination of the Portfolio's investment advisory agreement.